top of page

 Outdoor Shelters That Cats Will Actually Use

-• Pet-rated heating pads only in dry, protected shelters where cats can move away freely
+• Pet-rated heating pads only in dry, protected shelters where cats can move away freely.

-• Keep shelters small, dry, and elevated
+• Keep shelters small, dry, and elevated.

-• Face openings away from wind
+• Face openings away from the wind.

-• Avoid long or narrow entry tunnels
+• Avoid long or narrow entry tunnels.

 How to Help Cats Find Warm Spots

 This is especially important for cats that pass through at night.
+Here are some strategies:

-• Feed at dusk so cats are nearby before temperatures drop
+• Feed at dusk so cats are nearby before temperatures drop.

-• Use familiar scents; avoid strong cleaners or perfumes
+• Use familiar scents; avoid strong cleaners or perfumes.

 Feeding and Safety During Cold Weather

-• Check water frequently
+• Check water frequently to ensure it hasn’t frozen.

-• Check car hoods before starting engines
+• Always check car hoods before starting engines to avoid harming cats that may be hiding.

 A Florida Reminder